 |

-At Smith River Falls, there used to be a trail with extensive stairs leading down to a closer view of the double falls, and then right down to the river.
-A forest fire in about 2008, though, burned the stairs and they haven't been replaced - the route down now is steep and hazardous.
-This photo was shot on June 21, 2004.
+ExploreNorth editor Murray Lundberg with his dog Monty at the base of Smith River Falls in mid September.
+There used to be a trail with extensive stairs leading down to a closer view of the double falls, and then right down to the river.
+A forest fire in 2009, though, burned the stairs and they haven't been replaced - the route down now is steep and hazardous.

 |